Prohibition from teaching checks

 Any member of staff appointed to carry out teaching work needs a prohibition check

-This is set out in paragraph 213 of Keeping Children Safe in Education.
+You must carry out this check, as set out in paragraph 231 of Keeping Children Safe in Education (KCSIE).

 Teaching work is defined as:

 - Planning and preparing lessons and courses for pupils